Integrative Decoding: Improve Factuality via Implicit Self-consistency: Additional Implementation Details

 \section{Additional Implementation Details}

 Implementing integrative decoding in terms of coding simply involves several lines of modifications to the standard sampling function embedded in the Transformer library to aggregate the predicted logits in the current batch.
+The detailed code is uploaded as supplementary material.
 The detailed prompt templates used for different approaches on the TruthfulQA, Biographies, and LongFact datasets are presented in Table \ref{tab:truthfulqa-prompt}, \ref{tab:biographies-prompt}, and \ref{tab:longfact-prompt}, respectively.
 The template employed by USC follows the one in \cite{chen2023usc}.
-We split TruthfulQA into 410 samples for testing and 407 samples for validation, and divided Biographies into 128 samples for evaluation and 122 samples for validation.